britalvr/Project_3/README.md

 # Project_3
 Group Project #3 for Data Analytics Bootcamp
+We created this Web dashboard using HTML with CSS, Bootstrap, D3.js Charts, Python with pandas and Matplotlib

 ### Group Members
 >Brittany Alvaro - Austin Crowder - Sean Connelly